ilent2/ott/docs/Examples.rst

+.. _examples:

 ########
 Examples
 ########

 This section provides detailed examples to help you get started using the toolbox.
 Further examples scripts and LiveScripts can be found in the ``examples`` directory.

 .. toctree::
    :maxdepth: 2